-The mission of Touro University Worldwide (TUW) is to offer online degree programs to serve the needs of adult learners (service to society), professionals (intellectual pursuit), and the underserved (social justice).
-The Doctor of Management program is committed to TUW's mission by providing a quality education that provide opportunities to adult learners, underserved, and professionals to achieve life-long learning that contributes to their personal lives, career/workplace, profession and society.
+The mission of Touro University Worldwide (TUW) is to offer online degree programs to serve the needs of adult learners (service to society), professionals (intellectual pursuit), and the underserved.
+The Doctor of Management program is committed to TUW's mission by providing a quality education that provide opportunities to adult learnersand professionals to achieve life-long learning that contributes to their personal lives, career/workplace, profession and society.